SamuelSvenden/untapped-systemet/README.md

 # untapped-systemet
-Simple chrome extesion to search Untappd for the beer from the showing Systembolaget page
+Simple chrome extension to search Untappd for the beer from the showing Systembolaget page

+Also adds a button for Untappd direct search from browsing page.

+(Adds APK rating for each drink when browsing)